 International debt recovery in India is not simply a matter of filing a case.
 It requires pre-filing asset intelligence, jurisdictional strategy, cross-border legal structuring, and post-recovery repatriation planning.
 These are not skills found at generalist firms.

-Unified Chambers practices only debt recovery.
-No criminal litigation, no family law, no IP disputes.
-Every partner, associate, and team member is focused entirely on recovering money owed to clients.
+Unified Chambers is a focused practice — debt recovery, data protection, and white-collar criminal defence.
+No family law, no IP disputes.
+On international mandates, every partner, associate, and team member is focused entirely on recovering money owed to clients.
 This depth of specialisation is rare in India and makes a material difference in outcomes.

-Advocate Subodh Bajpai — LLB, LLM, MBA (XLRI Jamshedpur), MA (Political Science) — personally leads every international mandate.
-Foreign clients are not handed to junior associates.
-You have direct access to the most senior practitioner from day one through matter closure.
+Senior Partner Advocate Subodh Bajpai — LLB, LLM, MBA (XLRI Jamshedpur), MA (Political Science) — leads the strategy on every international mandate, supported by our advocates and associates.
+Foreign matters carry direct Senior Partner oversight from day one through matter closure.

 Our Dubai desk makes Unified Chambers the natural choice for UAE, Gulf, and international clients.
 Geographic proximity, time zone overlap with the Middle East and Europe, and understanding of cross-jurisdictional trade structures gives international clients an informed, responsive team.